freeCodeCamp/freeCodeCamp/guide/english/voice/index.md

 ## Far Field Microphones
 Speech recognition systems often use multiple microphones to reduce the impact of reverberation and noise.
 The Echo mics are arranged in a hexagonal layout with one microphone at each vertex and one in the center.
-The delay between each microphone receiving the signal enables the device to identify the source of the voice and cancel out noise coming from other directions.
+The delay between each microphone receiving the signal enables the device to identify the source of the voice and cancel out the noise coming from other directions.
 This is a phenomenon known as beamforming.

 While state-of-the-art speech recognition systems perform reasonably well in close-talking microphone conditions performance degrades in conditions where the microphone is far from the user.